dhavall08/react-webpack/README.md

 ### postcss-loader
 Modification of css using other package. postcss.config.js is used to add configurations.
+It should be between css-loader and sass-loader.

+#### autoprefixer
+Parse CSS and add vendor prefixes to CSS rules.
+Add browserslist in package.json for which we want autoprefixer.

 ### sass-loader
 Loads a Sass/SCSS file and compiles it to CSS.